sociomantic-tsunami/git-hub/README.rst

 * Docutils_ (>= 0.8, although it might work with older versions too, only needed to build the man page)

+* FPM_ (>= 1.0.1, although it might work with older versions too, only needed to build the Debian package)

 __ https://launchpad.net/~git-core/+archive/ppa

 Building